arangodb/arangodb/Documentation/Books/AQL/Graphs/Traversals.md

 Filtering on the path influences the Iteration on your graph.
 If certain conditions aren't met, the traversal may stop continuing along this path.

-In contrast filters on vertex or edge only express whether you're interestet in the actual value of these documents.
+In contrast filters on vertex or edge only express whether you're interested in the actual value of these documents.
 Thus, it influences the list of returned documents (if you return v or e) similar as specifying a non-null `min` value.
 If you specify a min value of 2, the traversal over the first two nodes of these paths has to be executed - you just won't see them in your result array.